top of page

 Blocked Drains and Tree Roots

-Home > Information > Tree Roots Growing Into Sewer Pipes
+Home > Drain Information > Tree Roots Growing Into Sewer Pipes

-What Should I Do to Control Roots in My Sewer Pipes?
+How Do I Remove Tree Roots Growing in My Sewer Pipes?

-Once tree roots are established in your sewer pipes, they will eventually cause a sewer blockage.
-The best way to prevent tree root blockages is to schedule drain servicing of your sewer line before any blockages occur.
+Once tree roots are established in your sewer pipes, they will cause a sewer blockage.
+The best way to prevent tree root blockages is to carry out preventive drain maintenance of your sewer line before any blockages occur.
 The most common methods of cutting roots from sewer service pipes involves the use of mechanical electric eel or high-pressure water jet drain cleaning.
 It is also important to keep your sewer structurally sound as any structural damage or faults in your sewer pipes can allow roots a way into your sewer system causing drain blockages.
-You should also consider a CCTV drain inspection of your sewer pipes and an electronic location of your main sewer service line by a licensed Sydney Plumber providing blocked drain services to determine its condition and location to avoid any future surprises.
+You should also consider having a CCTV drain inspection and electronic location of your sewer pipes and main sewer service line by a Sydney Plumber providing blocked drain services to determine its condition and location to avoid any future surprises.

 Hydro jet blocked sewer Sydney

-Tree Roots Travel Long Distances to Find Nutrients
+Roots Travel Long Distances to Find Nutrients Inside Sewer Lines

 During drought conditions and in winter, tree roots travel long distances in search of moisture and nutrients.
 As a rule, tree roots will extend up to 2.5 times the height of the tree, and some species of trees may have roots extending five to seven times the height of the tree.
 Trees' root systems are made up of large, permanent roots (which provide anchorage and transport), and many small, feeder roots and root hairs.
 It is these small parts of the root system that are the primary water and nutrient absorbers that find their way into your sewer pipes causing blockages.